shellywanamaker/shellywanamaker.github.io/_posts/2018-01-22-Oly-Genetics-104-Fidalgo-GenePop.md

 ---
 layout: post
-title: North Fidalgo, GenePop Analysis
+title: Oly Genetics 104, NF GenePop Analysis
 ---

 ### Tried to do the html to .md trick for this notebook, but it did not function.
 No biggie, since there are no pretty plots in this notebook.
 Original notebooks: [R markdown version, NF-GenePop-Analysis.Rmd](https://raw.githubusercontent.com/laurahspencer/O.lurida_genetics/master/Notebooks/NF-GenePop-Analysis.Rmd);